subvertnormality/mosaic/README.md

 ![Trig editor with a complex trig pattern](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/trig_editor.png)

 With the top row, pick one of the 16 patterns available.
-In the image, you can see pattern 2 being selected.
+In the image, you can see pattern 2 is selected.

 ![Pattern select buttons](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/trig_editor_pattern_select.png)